vktiwari/android-paging-mvvm-rxjava/README.md

-#  Android Paging with Retrofit and RxJava
+#  Android Paging with MVVM and RxJava , retrofit

 This is the sample of paging library with retrofit and rxjava.